chapmacl/Bachelor-Thesis-Machine-Learning-/README.md

 from sklearn.metrics import (confusion_matrix, classification_report, accuracy_score)
 from sklearn.calibration import (calibration_curve, CalibratedClassifierCV)

-2) Save the corpus.txt file on disk

-3) Run the data_extraction.py script and provide the required input (i.e. file path to the corpus.txt)

-4) Run the SVMClassifier.py script and provide the required input

-5) A heatmap of the confusion matrix (percentage), accuracy score and classification report are printed
+2) Obtain Twitter API keys and tokens and add them to the FluFinderMinder2.py app

+3) Create a training set for the tweets in the format shown in the existing training file

+4) Run app3.py to classify the tweets.
+The program will first guage the accuracy of the training set and then use the entire training set to build a second model to classify the remaining data